 If you’re like most Millennials, you have a lot on your plate.
-And you’re trying to do it all, too!
+(And you’re trying to do it all, too!)

-How much savings you actually have plays a big role in this decision.
+How much you actually have saved plays a big role in this decision.
 There is a big debate among financial gurus in terms of how much you should save before you pay down debt.
-Some feel you should have at least $1,000 (Dave Ramsey’s baby step 1), others feel like you need 8 months of savings (Suze Orman).
-My answer is somewhere in between.
+Some feel you should have at least $1,000 (Dave Ramsey’s baby step #1); others, like Suze Orman, feel like you need eight months of savings.

-The other important piece of this equation is: the interest rate on your debt.
+The other important piece of this equation is the interest rate on your debt.

-That’s why if you have debt with interest rates under 5%, consider making contributions to your 401(k) or Roth IRA a financial priority.
-Contribute at least enough to earn your company match on your 401(k) and then aim to max out your Roth IRA (that’s $5,500 for 2014 — or a little more than $450 per month).
+That’s why, if you have debt with interest rates under 5%, consider making contributions to your 401(k) or Roth IRA a financial priority.
+Contribute at least enough to earn your company match on your 401(k), and then aim to max out your Roth IRA (that’s $6,000 for 2020, which comes out to $500 per month).

 Your 20s and 30s are prime savings years, and missing out on the opportunity to put money away now can cost you later.
-That’s because of the crazy power of compound interest.
-Because compound interest increases exponentially, your savings could be worth more in the future if you start saving now than it would be had you waited — even if you contributed more later than what you can contribute right now.
+That’s because of the power of compound interest.
+Because compound interest increases exponentially, your savings are likely to be worth more in the future if you start saving now rather than waiting — even if you were to contribute more later than what you can contribute right now.

 Do What You Can with What You Have!

-It’s so important to just start saving with whatever you can.
+It’s important to just start saving with whatever you can.
 If you can’t max out your Roth IRA right now, don’t stress.
 But make it a financial goal to strive for in the future.